keboola/connection-docs/extractors/geocoding-augumentation/index.md

 ## Providers
 In component configuration, you can specify different providers of the location data.
 Usage limits and the result data may differ between various providers.
+Some of the providers require the parameter `locale` to be set, if you are unsure, leave it empty or use `us`.
 Available providers which will be queried for the data, are:

 - **google_maps** - [Google Maps](https://developers.google.com/maps/documentation/geocoding/intro) provider, needs parameter **apiKey** with your access key to the API (you need "Server" type of key)